 Jennifer is a veteran bartender and bar consultant in San Francisco who is a recognized authority on classic cocktails and contemporary mixology.
 She has been written about or written for publications such as The New York Times, Wired, 7×7, The Washington Post, and Imbibe Magazine.
 She also makes sensational non-alcoholic cocktails, which have been featured in Food & Wine, often using the artisanal syrups she produces for home and bar use with her company Small Hand Foods.

 I spoke with Jennifer about the bar design, classic cocktails, booze-less drinks, tea, time, ice, furniture, and vinegar, amongst other topics.
-We met at the construction site at Fort Mason where the Salon is taking shape.
+We met at the construction site at Fort Mason where The Interval is taking shape.

 New infrastructure for the bar-to-be is in place: trenches for power and plumbing lines, old walls gone, new walls framed.